Zurich Airport: Early years

 In 1939, civil air traffic had to be suspended at the outbreak of the Second World War for military strategic reasons.
-Although Swissair was allowed to resume scheduled air traffic in September 1940, this remained on a modest scale during the war.
+Although Swissair was allowed to resume scheduled air traffic in September 1940, this remained on a modest scale during the conflict.

-In March 1943, the government of the canton of Zürich commissioned a study to identify possible locations for the construction of a major airport.
-In its report, a consortium of engineers and architects led by Locher & Cie company advised against the previously discussed expansion options at Dübendorf airport and instead recommended a separate civil airport in the partially forested moorland area of the armory situated between Kloten and Oberglatt.
-In August 1943, the Federal Military Department declared its agreement to abandon the armory as a matter of principal "in the higher national interest".
+In March 1943, the government of the canton of Zurich commissioned a study to identify possible locations to construct a major airport.
+In its report, a consortium of engineers and architects led by Locher & Cie advised against the previously discussed expansion options at Dübendorf and instead recommended a separate civil airport in the partially forested moorland area of the armoury situated between Kloten and Oberglatt.
+In August 1943, the Federal Military Department declared its agreement to abandon the armoury as a matter of principle "in the higher national interest".